Grimtin10/Rainbow/Compilation/Rain/Documentation/RAIN1.md

 ## WebAssembly
 Through LLVM Rain will eventually support compilation to WebAssembly.
-While this feature is not supported yet [yendy](https://github.com/YendisFish) aims to provide support for this feature by the first LTS release.
+While this feature is not supported yet, [yendy](https://github.com/YendisFish) aims to provide support for this feature by the first LTS release.